This is our strategic vision for 2020/21,

 In addition to establishing writers within our own collective, we recognise that we cannot operate in isolation from political actors external to us.
 We want to be viewed as a major player in the production and distribution of radical ideas, where change makers and influencers seek out opportunities to work with us, utilising the platform that we offer and our ability to reach different and more diverse audiences than other outlets can.
 We will offer our publication as a space in which to continue activism in a non-physical manner, especially in light of the COVID-19 crisis and the uprisings against police brutality and systemic discrimination globally.

 Similarly, we want to be embedded within a wider matrix of political radicals at a grassroots level.
 Having worked hard to establish ourselves as part of a progressive network within our city, this year we will go further, strengthening existing ties and building new ones.
 We’ll be taking a more active role in our community, attending more events, being a more effective ally to local struggles and working more closely with our friends across progressive movements in Norwich.

 One of the reasons we wish to build on what we have achieved through War of Words is that we are keen to build a community surrounding The Norwich Radical that is wider than its writers and editors, but also includes our readers and our friends across the left.
 That’s why we’ll be aiming to reinvent ourselves as a membership organisation, made up of those who consider themselves aligned with our values.
-We will operate as a co-operative, with democracy, shared ownership, and collectivism built throughout and recognised by written rules and guidelines.
+We will operate as a legally registered co-operative, with democracy, shared ownership, and collectivism built throughout and recognised by written rules and guidelines.